agentrickard/domain/README.txt

 4.2.1   New Content Settings

 Defines the default behavior for content added to your site.
-By design, the module automatically assigns all content to the currently active subdomain.
+By design, the module automatically assigns all content to the currently active domain.
-If this value is set to 'Show on all sites,' then all new content will be assigned to all sites _in addition to_ the active subdomain.
+If this value is set to 'Show on all sites,' then all new content will be assigned to all sites _in addition to_ the active domain.

 ----
 4.2.2   Content Editing Forms